Ahnuf-Karim-Chowdhury/HyprLand-SetUp/README.md

 ## 🎮 Custom Shortcuts from `hyprland.conf`

-These are enabled after copying the config file from `Hyprland.Conf` to your system:
+These are enabled after adding the lines from `Hyprland.Conf` to the end of your system’s config:

 - SUPER + Shift + Arrow keys → Swap windows
 - SUPER + V → Open VS Code